-Keep Track Of Who You Meet
+Keep Track of Who You Meet on College Visits

 Also get the name and contact person in the department of your intended major if you know what you want to study so that you can ask questions during the application process.

-Questions to ask your tour guide or students you meet on college campuses.
+Here are some questions to ask your tour guide or students you meet on college campuses.

 - What are you studying?